A Consequentialist Critique of Binary Classification Evaluation: Theory, Practice, and Tools: Preliminaries: Current Practice and Established Theory

 \subsection{Consequentialist Formalism}

+Our goal is to evaluate binary classifiers in a way that directly reflects their real-world decision consequences.
+A natural abstraction is {\bf expected regret}, which we define as \emph{the excess cost of using a model compared to the best possible decision rule under a given cost structure}.

-Our consequentialist framework evaluates binary decisions in terms of expected regret, a term from online learning for the gap from the best achievable results.
-In particular, we use a cost structure originating with Angstrom \cite{angstrom22}, where perfect prediction serves as a zero-cost baseline, positive predictions incur an immediate cost $C$ (e.g., treatment cost), and false negatives lead to a downstream loss $L$.
-Since only their ratio matters, we normalize $L=1$ and define the relative cost $c=C/L$.
+\paragraph{Cost model} We adopt the cost model introduced by \citet{angstrom22}, where perfect prediction defines a zero-cost baseline, predicted positives incur an immediate cost $C$, and false negatives incur a downstream loss $L$.
+Without loss of generality, we normalize $L = 1$ and define the relative cost as $c = C/L$.
+See Appendix~\ref{apdx:angstrom} for more details about these choices and their implications.

+This structure highlights that all evaluation reduces to how well a classifier navigates the cost tradeoff encoded by $c$.

-We use the following notation: $\pi = P(y=1)$ is the prevalence of the positive class, $F_0(\TAU)$ represents the cumulative distribution function (CDF) of the negative class scores, and $F_1(\TAU)$ represents the CDF of the positive class scores.
+\paragraph{Regret} Let $\pi = P(y=1)$ denote prevalence, $F_0(\tau)$ the CDF of negative scores, and $F_1(\tau)$ the CDF of positive scores.
+We define regret as